bcharrow/matlab_rosbag/COMPILING.md

 Even if you only want to compile code for your machine, Matlab comes with its own version of several libraries used by ROS -- most notably Boost -- and these versions may be incompatible with your system version.
 So, you'll either need to statically compile boost, or compile and link against the version that Matlab uses.

 ## Using ROS Groovy
 You need to install each of these things in order.
+First, make the workspace:

+    mkdir ~/matbag_ws && cd ~/matbag_ws

 ### [Boost](http://www.boost.org/users/download/)
 Download and unpack the latest version of Boost and go to that directory.